 If you see any of the symptoms below in your pet, they need a dental checkup.

 We will complete a comprehensive pre-anesthetic physical assessment for your pet prior to their dental exam.

-We will perform blood tests and urine analyses to make sure it's safe for your cat or dog to undergo anesthesia.
+We will perform blood tests to make sure it's safe for your cat or dog to undergo anesthesia.
 Additional diagnostics, such as chest radiographs or an ECG could also be implemented.